ME4-300 Scientific Writing and Theory of Science

 3. Scientific writing

 Review of the different phases of a master project: Critical reading and assessment, comprehensive analyses, and communication of scientific knowledge.
 The students train in searching, citing and critically assessing scientific literature.
-They learn about genres and structure of scientific texts, and train in clear and concise writing in both abridged and longer textual forms.
-They write a scientific essay on a selected theme, based on relevant literature.
+They learn about genres and structure of scientific texts, and train in clear and concise writing.
+They write a "Foundation for own master's thesis", based on relevant literature.

 Learning Outcome